chhuang-one/sqxclib/doc/SqApp.md

 SqAppSetting contains all settings required by SqApp.
 SQ_APP_DEFAULT is an instance of SqAppSetting, which uses the values ​​in SqApp-config.h to set its member values.
-So user can edit SqApp-config.h to change values in SQ_APP_DEFAULT.
+So developer can edit SqApp-config.h to change values in SQ_APP_DEFAULT.

 e.g. create SqAppSetting with default settings.